Sounders continue annual run up the standings, knocking off FC Dallas

 “Credit to our team,’’ Schmetzer said.
 “Because even through some of the chaos, some of the tackles and some of the other stuff, I think for the most part our guys kept their composure.’’

-That wasn’t always the case earlier on this year – including in a 3-0 loss at Dallas – when the Sounders went through a string of games in which they took red cards.
-But whether it’s the new faces like Smith and Ruidiaz, or the improved play by Lodeiro, Osvaldo Alonso and others, this is not the same Sounders team preyed upon by opponents the first few months.
+That wasn’t always the case earlier on this year — including in a 3-0 loss at Dallas — when the Sounders went through a string of games in which they took red cards.
+But whether it’s the new faces such as Smith and Ruidiaz, or the improved play by Lodeiro, Osvaldo Alonso and others, this is not the same Sounders team preyed upon by opponents the first few months.

-Since the start of July, they’ve beaten Dallas, New York City FC and tied at Atlanta against bonafide playoff contenders.
+Since the start of July, they’ve beaten Dallas, New York City FC and tied at Atlanta against bona fide playoff contenders.
 And they’re doing it with an intensity they haven’t always shown.

-Marshall, whose header off a Loderio cornerkick opened the scoring in the 41stminute, agreed this game felt just a little different.
+Marshall, whose header off a Loderio corner kick opened the scoring in the 41st minute, agreed this game felt just a little different.

-“We’ve had some battles with them over the years,’’ Marshall said of Dallas.
+“We’ve had some battles with them over the years,’’ Marshall said.
 “Every game with them is usually super intense.’’

 And with upcoming matches against the playoff-positioned Galaxy and Portland Timbers these next two weeks, things seem unlikely to calm down anytime soon.